 The 20 Best Full-Fat Foods for Weight Loss

 No, we're not talking about the awful food relatives force us to eat at the holidays.
-We're talking about getting the fat on your plate: A new report from the Credit Suisse Research Institute found that more and more of us are choosing whole-fat foods over skim, lite, fat-free or other modern monikers of leanness.
-And while many health organizations like the American Heart Association still want us to cut down on fat—particularly saturated fat—this full-fat trend may be a healthy rebellion against those decades-old credos, according to recent studies.
+We're talking about getting the fat on your plate: A report from the Credit Suisse Research Institute found that more and more of us are choosing whole-fat foods over skim, lite, fat-free or other modern monikers of leanness.
+And while many health organizations like the American Heart Association still want us to cut down on fat—particularly saturated fat—this healthy fats trend may be a healthy rebellion against those decades-old credos, according to recent studies.

 In fact, people who eat a lot of high-fat dairy products actually have the lowest incidence of diabetes, according to a 2015 study of 26,930 people in the American Journal of Clinical Nutrition.
 Those who ate a lot of low-fat dairy products, on the other hand, had the highest incidence.
 The researchers speculated that while calcium, protein, vitamin D and other nutrients in yogurt are indeed good for us, we need the fat that goes along with them in order to get their protective effects.